lrnzgiusti/ADM-HW3-GP2/README.md

 __map/reduce_1.py:__ These are the scripts for build the first inverted index with map-reduce framework, we prefer to run this instead of spark because the results are stored directly in the disk.

+__map.html:__ The folium map for the bonus point, we saved it because of the problems of github in loading maps.